If you have a Sky Hub Modem and you wish to add an additional WiFi router into the mix, then you are probably wondering about how to sort it out.

 Use Double NAT

 Don’t panic!
-Setting up a Double NAT is not hard at all.
+Setting up a Double NAT on a Sky router is not hard at all.

 By using double NAT, two separate private networks are created when one router is connected behind another router.

 However, it may cause issues when playing online games, browsing secure sites with SSL, and opening a specific service port, but this is not always the case.

 Each set up is different, so you will need to experiment with your settings if you come across any issues when getting this configured with your Sky router.

 Disable Your Sky Router’s built-in WiFi

 The only thing you need to do is connect the WiFi router to the existing Sky Hub and set up your WiFi network.